ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 Package design
 ==============

-The SharePoint File Sync and WOPI Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given SharePoint protocol.
+SharePoint File Sync and WOPI Protocol Test Suites are implemented as synthetic clients running against a server-side implementation of a given SharePoint protocol.
 The test suites verify the server-side and testable requirements.